DevBuilder47/BibleApps/BibleWidget/readme.md

 ![Bible Verse Widget icon](https://devbuilder47.github.io/BibleApps/BibleWidget/bible.png)

 Do you need an easy way to memorize bible verses while you work on your pc?
-If so, this Bible Verse Memorization app is for you!
+If so, this Bible Verse Widget memorization app is for you!

 ![Bible Verse Widget main widget](https://devbuilder47.github.io/BibleApps/BibleWidget/bibleversewidget.png)